-The NCT1008 is a dual-channel digital thermometer and undertemperature/overtemperature alarm, intended for use in PCs and thermal management systems.
-It is register-compatible with the ADM1032 and ADT7461.
-A feature of the NCT1008 is series resistance cancellation, where up to $1.5 \text{ k}\Omega$ (typical) of resistance in series with the temperature monitoring diode can be automatically cancelled from the temperature result, allowing noise filtering.
-The NCT1008 has a configurable ALERT output and an extended, switchable temperature measurement range.
+The NCT72 is a dual-channel digital thermometer and undertemperature/overtemperature alarm, intended for use in PCs and thermal management systems.
+It is pin and register compatible with the NCT1008 but the NCT72 allows the user to pull the ALERT pin to 1.8 V without increasing the device Idd.
+A feature of the NCT72 is series resistance cancellation, where up to 1.5 $k\Omega$ (typical) of resistance in series with the temperature monitoring diode can be automatically cancelled from the temperature result, allowing noise filtering.
+The NCT72 has a configurable ALERT output and an extended, switchable temperature measurement range.

-The NCT1008 can measure the temperature of a remote thermal diode accurate to $\pm 1^{\circ}$ C and the ambient temperature accurate to $\pm 3^{\circ}$ C. The temperature measurement range defaults to 0° C to $\pm 127^{\circ}$ C, compatible with the ADM1032, but it can be switched to a wider measurement range of -64° C to $\pm 191^{\circ}$ C.
+The NCT72 can measure the temperature of a remote thermal diode accurate to $\pm 1^{\circ}$ C and the ambient temperature accurate to $\pm 3^{\circ}$ C. The temperature measurement range defaults to 0°C to +127°C, compatible with the NCT1008, but it can be switched to a wider measurement range of -64°C to +191°C.

-The NCT1008 communicates over a 2-wire serial interface, compatible with system management bus (SMBus/I2C) standards.
-The default SMBus/I2C address of the NCT1008 is 0x4C.
-An NCT1008D is available with an SMBus/I2C address of 0x4D.
-This is useful if more than one NCT1008 is used on the same SMBus/I2C.
+The NCT72 communicates over a 2-wire serial interface, compatible with system management bus (SMBus/I2C) standards.
+The default SMBus/I2C address of the NCT72 is 0x4C.
+An NCT72D is available with an SMBus/I2C address of 0x4D.
+This is useful if more than one NCT72 is used on the same SMBus/I2C.